Dr João Florêncio

 I am open to discuss compelling research proposals on any topics broadly related to his research interests and expertise.
-I am especially happy to consider working with candidates whose concerns intersect modern and contemporary art, visual culture and performance with interests in sex/sexuality, embodiment and subjectivities, and the wider field of the posthumanities.
+I am especially happy to consider working with candidates whose concerns intersect modern and contemporary visual culture, media and performance with interests in sex/sexuality, embodiment and subjectivities, ecology and the wider field of the posthumanities.

 I am currently involved in the supervision of the following research students:

 Mie Al-Missned (MPhil/PhD in Art History and Visual Culture): Ritual Performativity in Transnational Networks of Contemporary Art: Adrian Piper, Shirin Neshat, Coco Fusco, Chengyao He, and Janine Antoni.
 Co-supervised with Professor Heike Roms (Drama).